Zeiad-Haggag/Lead-Tracker-Extension/README.md

 # Lead Tracker

+## Overview

-Lead Tracker is a simple yet powerful Chrome extension designed to help you keep track of important messages and potential client leads.
-Whether you're a marketer looking to save client pages with a single click or just someone who wants to store notes while browsing, Lead Tracker has you covered.
+Lead Tracker is a simple and effective Chrome extension designed to help users save and track leads or notes across different browsing sessions.
+Whether you're browsing multiple tabs or working on potential client research, Lead Tracker allows you to quickly save important URLs or text entries for future reference.

+## Features

+1. Save input messages to keep track of leads or notes.
+2. Save the URL of the current tab with a single click.
+3. Clear all saved messages and URLs at once using the "Delete All" button.
+4. User-friendly interface, perfect for marketers, researchers, or anyone needing to save and revisit content later.

+## How to Install

+1. Download or clone the repository.
+2. Open Chrome and navigate to `chrome://extensions/`.
+3. Enable "Developer mode" in the top right corner.
+4. Click "Load unpacked" and select the directory where the extension files are located.
+5. The extension should now appear in your browser's extension bar.

-## Features:
+## How to Use

+1. Open the extension by clicking the Lead Tracker icon in the toolbar.
-- **Save Important Messages**: Enter and save notes in the extension’s input field while navigating different tabs and pages.
+2. **To save a message**: Type your note in the input field and click "Save Input."
-- **One-Click Lead Saving**: Save potential client pages with a single click, making it easy to revisit and manage later.
-- **User-Friendly Interface**: Simple and intuitive design for ease of use.

-## How to Use:

-1. Add notes or messages in the input field.
-2. Click the "Save" button to store your input.
+3. **To save the current tab's URL**: Click the "Save Tab" button to store the URL of the active tab.
-3. Use the saved messages across different tabs without losing them.
-4. For marketers: Open any page of a potential client and save it with a click to revisit later.

-## Tech Stack:

-- **HTML**: Structure of the extension.
-- **CSS**: Styling for a simple, clean user interface.
-- **JavaScript**: Core functionality for saving and retrieving messages.

-This extension is currently in development and has not yet been uploaded to the Chrome Web Store.
+4. **To delete all saved data**: Click the "Delete All" button to clear all saved messages and URLs.

-## screenshot
+## Screenshot

 ![Screenshot of My Chrome Extension](./assets/lead%20tracker%20chrome%20extension.png)